justincasher/justincasher.github.io/articles/Weil-Conjectures-Intro/Weil-Conjectures-Intro.md

 &emsp; Let $$ V $$ be a nonsingular variety of dimension $$ n $$ over $$ k = \FF_q $$ a finite field with $$ q $$ elements.
 For instance, we could let $$ f \in \FF_q[X_1, \dots, X_n] $$ and set $$ V $$ to be the zero set of $$ f $$.
 Write $$ N_d $$ for the number of points (e.g. zeros) of $$ V $$ in a field extension of $$ \FF_q $$ of dimension $$ d $$.

-&emsp; In 1948, Weil conjectured in REFERENCE the existence of a *zeta function* $$ Z(U) $$ attached to $$ V $$, which has the following properties.
+&emsp; In 1948, Weil conjectured in [\[5\]](#4-references) the existence of a *zeta function* $$ Z(U) $$ attached to $$ V $$, which has the following properties.
 Weil arrived at these conjectures by first observing that they are true for curves, and that they are true for certain higher dimensional varieties, such as the Grassmanian.
 These are now known to be true.

 **Weil Conjectures.** &nbsp; *With $$ V $$ and $$ Z $$ as above, the following are true*:
 <ol type="i" class="custom" style="list-style-position: outside">